nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 *This is a bad, but weakly reinforced Internet habit.
 You should be able to easily limit access to this website by just using this setting.*

-C. I don't need this website, but I want it anyways and allow it back in.
+C. I don't need this website, but I want it anyways for [a specific reason] and allow it back in.

 *This is a bad and strongly reinforced Internet habit.
 It will take more time and experimentation to get rid of.
+For now, it's critical that to understand your reason for using this website.
 Note: I will be focusing on specific strategies for C in the upcoming articles.*

 ## On a Macbook
 Go to Settings -> Screen Time -> Content and Privacy OR search for "Content and privacy" in your Settings menu.
 Now, enable "Allowed websites only" under Content.